ubuntu/ubuntu-project-docs/docs/reference/exception-UbuntuAdvantageToolsUpdates.rst

       be included in the change log.
    -  Major changes should be called out in the SRU template, especially where changed behavior is not backward compatible.
-   -  For each release (e.g. Ubuntu 14.04, Ubuntu 16.04, etc.) that is
+   -  For each release (e.g. Ubuntu 16.04, 18.04 etc.) that is targeted
-      targeted by the SRU, a link to the results of integration testing for at least the following cloud platforms must be provided:
+      by the SRU, a link to the results of integration testing for at least the following cloud platforms must be provided:

 | ``    * CI success runs covering the *-proposed version ubuntu-advantage-tools:``
-| ``      - LXD VM and container of all LTS and regular (e.g. Eoan) releases targeted by the SRU.``
+| ``      * LXD VM and container of all LTS and regular (e.g. Eoan) releases targeted by the SRU.``
-| ``      - EC2 Ubuntu Pro images and standard Canonical cloud images on all LTS releases``
+| ``      * EC2 Ubuntu Pro images and standard Canonical cloud images on all LTS releases``
-| ``      - Azure Ubuntu Pro images and standard Canonical cloud images on all LTS releases``
+| ``      * Azure Ubuntu Pro images and standard Canonical cloud images on all LTS releases``

-| ``    * Manual test verification of the following:``
+| ``      * GCP Ubuntu Pro images and standard Canonical cloud images on all LTS releases``
 | ``      * LTS to LTS upgrade test of attached machine for all affected LTS``
 | ``      * LTS to LTS upgrade test of unattached machine for all affected LTS``
-| ``      * kvm validation of livepatch enablement on trusty HWE kernels``

 -